Blanka

 Blanka was originally designed as a pink-skinned human character by Akira "Akiman" Yasuda, and underwent several re-conceptualizations during the production of Street Fighter II before reaching his final depiction as a feral savage with green skin and long orange hair.

-Blanka's backstory is that he was once human, but after a plane-crash in Brazil, he mutated, resulting in his green colouring and his ability to generate electricity.
+Blanka's backstory is that he was once human, but after a plane-crash in Brazil, he mutated, resulting in his green coloring and his ability to generate electricity.
 Blanka was generally well received by critics and fans, becoming one of the most popular characters in the franchise.

 Conception and design

 Creation

 Designed by "Pigmon-san" and Akira "Akiman" Yasuda, the concept behind Blanka emerged in an early 1988 pitch design as an African man named Anabebe who was raised by a lion.
 After the release of Final Fight, Capcom again approached Street Fighter II and considered several designs for the Blanka character (including a masked wrestler modeled after Tiger Mask and a ninja-style warrior).
 His design later changed to a large man with thick hair and sideburns, named "Hammer Blanka".
 The staff then adopted Blanka's feral appearance, because they felt the game would be "dull" with only human characters.
 After Yasuda did "rough drafts" of "a pro wrestler, [a] sumo wrestler, and a beast", he asked his team to decide which designer would finish each concept.
 They decided it on rock paper scissors; the "beast" was the last option and was assigned to "Pigmon-san".
 At first, Blanka had a pink-coloured skin, which Yasuda described as "disgusting", and then, he decided to change it to green.